taylorwood/taylorwood.github.io/_posts/2026-06-19-social-norms-and-low-doers.md

 </details>
 <br>
-Proietti & Franco focus on two canonical types to start.
+Proietti & Franco focus on two types to start: hs1 and ls1.
 Both are *selfish* (their top preference is giving L and receiving H) but they differ in their *mindedness* (which they'd prefer if selfishness isn't on the table.)

 - **hs1** (high-minded) prefers mutual-high (HH) over mutual-low (LL).
 Starts out playing H.
 - **ls1** (low-minded) prefers mutual-low (LL) over mutual-high (HH).
 Starts out playing L.

->Such agents are arguably likely to be found in a competitive society where individuals are incentivized to participate in many activities (for example improving their CV by publishing, teaching, participating to conferences and research projects) while at the same time economizing their efforts and getting the most out of them.
+> Such agents are arguably likely to be found in a competitive society where individuals are incentivized to participate in many activities (for example improving their CV by publishing, teaching, participating to conferences and research projects) while at the same time economizing their efforts and getting the most out of them.

 Payoffs follow the preference ordering: